FPlatz95/toAmpvis/README.md

 # 2Ampvis

-2Ampvis is a package that converts variouys bioinformatic outputs into a single output that allows for fast and easy data interpration
+2Ampvis is a package that converts various bioinformatic outputs into a single output that allows for fast and easy data interpration